Leopold Copeland Parker Cowper

-Leopold Copeland Parker Cowper (March 1811 – July 17, 1875) was a lawyer who served as (seventh) lieutenant governor of the Restored government of Virginia from November 1863 until June 1865 and then as the eighth Lieutenant Governor of the Commonwealth of Virginia from June 1865 until September 1869 under Governors John Letcher, William Smith, Francis Harrison Pierpont and Henry H. Wells.
-Earlier in his political career he served in the Virginia House of Representatives.
-A Whig he served two consecutive terms from 1847-1849.
+Leopold Copeland Parker Cowper (March 1811 – July 17, 1875) was an American lawyer who served as (seventh) lieutenant governor of the Restored government of Virginia from November 1863 until June 1865 and then as the eighth Lieutenant Governor of the Commonwealth of Virginia from June 1865 until September 1869 under Governors John Letcher, William Smith, Francis Harrison Pierpont and Henry H. Wells.
+Earlier in his political career he served in the Virginia House of Delegates.
+As a Whig, he served two consecutive terms from 1847-1849.
 As Lieutenant Governor he presided over the Virginia Senate.

-Early life
+Early and family life

-Cowper was born on the Macclesfield Estate, the family's plantation since a land grant by King Charles the I in 1638, on the Isle of Wight County, Virginia.
-His parents separated a year after his birth.
-In January 1817 his mother, Ann Pierce Parker Cowper, daughter of former congressman Josiah Parker, was granted a legal separation by the Virginia General Assembly, and she received legal custody of her children.
+Cowper was born on the Macclesfield Estate, the family's plantation since a land grant by King Charles I in 1638, on the Isle of Wight County, Virginia.
+His father, William Cowper, was a former naval officer who became known for abusing his wife during her pregnancy.
+His mother, Ann Pierce Parker Cowper, was the daughter of former congressman Josiah Parker.This boy was born prematurely and remained sickly during his first year of life.
+In January 1817, his mother took him and fled the plantation, later explaining she feared for her life.
+Family and friends protected her until the Virginia General Assembly granted her a legal separation.
+She received legal custody of her children.

+Education and personal life

+Cowper received an education suitable to his class.
+He never married, but provided financially for several relatives.
+He formally adopted the four surviving daughters of his eldest brother, as well as paid for the education of several nephews.

+Career

 Cowper practiced law in Portsmouth and Norfolk County.
-A Whig, he served two consecutive terms in the Virginia House of Delegates, 1847–1848 and 1848–1849.

-Lieutenant governor
+After his mother died, he bought two enslaved individuals from her estate in 1849.
+As the Civil War began, he owned one slave, which his biographer presumed one of those individuals.

+Politically, Cowper aligned with the Whig party.
+Norfolk voters first elected him as one of their representatives to the Virginia House of Delegates in 1847, and re-elected him the following year, although his victories were by small margins and his co-delegate during his first term, George D. Happer, would become his successor (serving alongside his co-delegate from his second term).